 The property includes the Chapel, the Hall, the Rectory with Meeting Room and the Plaza – all had been neglected for many years and were in poor condition.

-The Chapel needs earthquake retrofitting, repairs and restoration.
-The neglected interior walls show many holes, cracks, patches and stains that need repair.
-Still hanging within the Chapel are ten beautiful stained glass windows.
-These too need restoration and repairs.
+The Chapel needed repairs and restoration.
+The neglected interior walls showed many holes, cracks, patches and stains that needed repair.
+These repairs were completed in April 2014 after the purchase of the property.
+Still hanging within the Chapel are ten beautiful stained-glass windows.
+These are still in need of restoration and repairs.

 The Hall, Conference Room and Plaza